morning: get your bearings, wander round the central area, enjoy a cup

 the Conciergerie (a historic prison with museum of the French

-Pass , visit the Conciergerie first and buy a
+city pass , visit the Conciergerie first and buy

 double ticket Concièrgerie/Sainte Chapelle, as